AlexandreGLopes/JavaFx-Jdbc-Selenium-POI-AppForTerrazza/README.md

 If you need to add more libs just add it like example above.
 Or, do it pressing the "plus" button on IDE VSCode inthe Project Sidebar.
 OBS.: The "res" is a folder in the root of the project.
 VsCode build it automatically with "/".
 Other folders are automatically builded with "\\".

+- If there is a file called "launch.json" delete it.
+You will have to create another one.
 - When you try to run the project VsCode will ask to create the "launch.json" file inside ".vscode" folder.
+If it doesn't create the file go to run and Debug and click in "create launch.json" hyperlink.
-- If it won't create the "launch.json" file automatically you can create it like this:
+- If it won't create the "launch.json" file automatically maybe you can create it like this, but I haven't tested it yet:

 ```
 {